 At Carmel, the competition between Elijah and the many false priests entails both parties offering an animal sacrifice to the deity they serve and seeing which one responds with fire.
 Elijah allows the prophets of Baal to be the first to petition their god for an answer to their prayers.
 Watching the spiritual battle are countless Israelites who have been attempting to worship both Baal and the Lord at the same time (1Kings 18:21).

 The verbal jabs of Elijah, at the expense of the pagan priests, entail some of the best humor in Scripture.
-Could Baal's lack of a response be due to severe constipation that has consigned him to a toilet for more than six hours?
+Could Baal's lack of a response be due to severe constipation that has consigned him to a toilet?
 Maybe he is in a lengthy conversation that is far more interesting than listening to the whining of his priests.
-Could it be he is sound asleep after all the "hard work" involved in being worshipped and needs to be woke up?
+Could it be he is sound asleep after all the "hard work" involved in being worshipped?
 Could it be he needed a break and took a well-earned vacation?
 Baal certainly seemed too involved in his own self-interests to answer anyone!

 The response of the priests to the mocking humor was to cut themselves with knives and lances for several hours (1Kings 18:28 - 29).
 This attempt, however, to attract Baal's attention also fails miserably.
 What does work is the simple and short prayer of Elijah, which brings a pillar of fire from heaven that consumes his sacrifice!
 This leads to all 450 of the false prophets being put to death (verses 39 - 40).